Search

 The SNS and PNS help to control blood pressure and heart rate through baroreflexes/baroreceptor reflex control(1) and is understood to be responsible for controlling heart rate variability(2) in humans.

 The baroreflex is a homeostatic physiological mechanism that regulates blood pressure at constant levels.
-Baroreceptors located in major arteries and veins, and in the heart.
-The baroreceptor feedback allows the autonomic nervous system through a rapid negative feedback loop to regulate the heart rate and the arterial resistance.
+Baroreceptors are located in major arteries and veins, and in the heart.
+Through their feedback mechanism, these baroreceptors enable the autonomic nervous system to swiftly adjust the heart rate and arterial resistance using a rapid negative feedback loop.

 Heart Rate Variability is the variation of time interval between consecutive heartbeats.
 This interval is known as the interbeat interval (IBI).
 A healthy heart can make adaptive variations of its inter-beat intervals based upon the physiological requirements of the body.
 It also depends on subject age and sex.